RichardLitt/low-resource-languages/README.md

 ## FieldDB Webservices/Components/Plugins

 * [AuthenticationWebService](https://github.com/OpenSourceFieldlinguistics/AuthenticationWebService)
-* [clam](https://github.com/proycon/clam) Computational Linguistics Application Mediator -- Quickly turn NLP applications into RESTful webservices with a web-application front-end.
-You provide a specification of your command line application, its input, output and parameters, and CLAM wraps around your application to form a fully fledged RESTful webservice.
 * [CorpusWebService](https://github.com/OpenSourceFieldlinguistics/CorpusWebService) über-simple node.js-Proxy to enable CORS request for couchdb
 * [LexiconWebService](https://github.com/OpenSourceFieldlinguistics/LexiconWebService)
 * [LexiconWebServiceSample](https://github.com/OpenSourceFieldlinguistics/LexiconWebServiceSample) A node.js web server which implements the fieldlinguist's lexicon API for the Drag and Drop FieldLinguistics project.